-The 2015 bonus for the President and CEO and the Chairman were determined in the first quarter of 2016 by the Board (excluding the President and CEO, with regards to his bonus, and excluding the Chairman, with regards to his bonus) following recommendations made by the Compensation Committee.
-In formulating its recommendations, the Compensation Committee reviewed the 2015 corporate performance based on achievements of the Company and the President and CEO's and the Chairman's respective contributions to the Company's achievements.
-Mr. Cross is Chairman of the Company and a member of the Compensation Committee.
-As such, Mr. Cross did not participate in the Compensation Committee's recommendations in relation to the Chairman's 2015 bonus.
+The 2016 bonus for the President and CEO was determined in the first quarter of 2017 by the Board (excluding the President and CEO, with regards to his bonus) following recommendations made by the Compensation Committee.
+In formulating its recommendations, the Compensation Committee reviewed the 2016 corporate performance based on achievements of the Company and the President and CEO's contributions to the Company's achievements.